xl0/lovely-docs/doc_db/sveltejs-sveltekit/build-and-deploy/static-site-generation/digest.md

 		}
 	}
 };
+export default config;
 ```

-Use GitHub Actions to automate deployment (example workflow provided in documentation).
+Use GitHub Actions workflow to build and deploy automatically on push to main branch.

-Add `.nojekyll` file to `static/` directory if not using GitHub Actions to prevent Jekyll interference.